yihui/yihui.org/content/en/2018-06-12-best-remote-talk.md

 ---
-title: The Best Experience of Remote Talks that I Have Given
+title: The Best Experience in Remote Talks that I Have Given
 date: '2018-06-12'
 slug: best-remote-talk
 ---